LabKey/labkey-api-python/docs/storage.md

     exit()

 ###############
-# Delete the freezer, which will delete the full hierarchy of non-terminal and terminal storage locations
+# Delete the freezer, which will delete the full hierarchy of non-terminal and terminal
+# storage locations.
+An optional audit_user_comment is supplied here for the audit log.
 ###############
-result = api.storage.delete_storage_item("Freezer", freezer_row_id)
+result = api.storage.delete_storage_item(
+    "Freezer",
+    freezer_row_id,
+    audit_user_comment="Decommissioning Freezer #1 per facilities request.",
+)
 if result is not None:
     print(result)
 else: